+Strongly disagree Disagree Neither agree nor disagree Agree Not Strongly agree applicable

+The DSFT governing body should include a 1

+group responsible for strategic decisions.

+The DSFT governing body should include a 1

+group responsible for tactical and l

+operational decisions.

+The DSFT governing body should include a l

+group responsible for maintenance and I

+innovation

-Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree Not sure/not applicable The DSFT governing body should include a group responsible for strategic decisions .
-The DSFT governing body should include a group responsible for tactical and operational decisions.
-The DSFT governing body should include a group responsible for maintenance and innovation The DSFT governing body should include a group responsible for member accession and certification
+The DSFT governing body should include a group responsible for member accession and certification The DSFT governing body should include a group responsible for technical support, implementation, and training The DSFT governing body should include a group responsible for communication and education.

-The DSFT governing body should include a group responsible for technical support, implementation, and training

-The DSFT governing body should include a group responsible for communication and education.

 The DSFT governing body should be composed of representatives of organisations participating in the DSFT